Cold Weather, Warm Homes: Preventing Burst Pipes in Michigan Winters

 Structural Repairs

 A burst pipe doesn’t just soak your floors — it can compromise your drywall, framing, and insulation.
-Titus Restoration handles complete structural repairs, including:
+Titus Contracting handles complete structural repairs, including:

 • Replacing damaged drywall and insulation